HypertextAssassin0273/HypertextAssassin0273.github.io/_featured_categories/blog-posts.md

 menu: true
 order: 1
 description: >
-  A collection of interesting stories/posts/articles that I've pulled out from the Internet.
+  A collection of personal blog-posts & interesting stories/articles/researches that I've pulled out from the Internet.
 ---